FirebirdSQL/Butler/rfc/3/FBSD.rst

 The `Service` MUST meet the following criteria:

 #.
 Service MUST bind to at least one ZeroMQ `ROUTER` socket, referred to as `Service Socket`.
 #.
-Service MAY use additional ZeroMQ sockets for internal purposes or as part of its public API, that are not `Service Sockets`, referred to as `Data Pipes`.
-All such `Data Pipes` that are part of the Service public API MUST be detectable using the API available through `Service Sockets`.
+Service MAY use additional ZeroMQ sockets for internal purposes or as part of its public API, that are not `Service Sockets`, referred to as `Data Pipes`_.
+All such `Data Pipes` that are part of the Service public API MUST be detectable or defined using the API available through `Service Sockets`.
 #.
 Services MUST assign an identity on `Service Socket`.
-If there are multiple Service Sockets, they MUST use the same identity.
+If there are multiple `Service Sockets`, they MUST use the same identity.
 This socket identity SHALL be the same as `Unique Service Instance ID` defined by |FBSP|.
 #.
 If Service uses multiple `Service Sockets`, all of them MUST provide the same functionality to the Clients.
 It means that from Client perspective there shall be no difference in service **abilities** available and **methods** how they are accessible between different `Service Sockets`.
-However, Service MAY have different **operational** characteristics when responsing to request coming from different Service Sockets.
+However, Service MAY have different **operational characteristics** when responsing to requests coming from different Service Sockets.
 #.
-All messages coming through `Service Socket` MUST be processed as |FBSP| protocol messages.
+All messages coming through `Service Sockets` MUST be processed as |FBSP| protocol messages.
 #.
 Service MUST correctly define its properties and APIs as a binding contract with Clients through |FBSP| protocol messages.
 #.
-Service SHALL NOT accept Client request through any other channel than `Service Socket`.
+Service SHALL NOT accept Client request (i.e. API calls) through any other channel than `Service Socket`.

 The `Client` is any software unit that meets the following criteria:

 #.
 Client SHALL connect to `Service Socket` using ZeroMQ `DEALER` or `ROUTER` socket, referred to as `Client Socket`.
 #.
 All messages coming through `Client Socket` MUST be processed as |FBSP| protocol messages.
 #.
 Client MUST correctly define its properties as a binding contract with Service through |FBSP| protocol messages.
 #.
-Client SHALL NOT send request to the Service through any other channel than `Client Socket`.
+Client SHALL NOT send request (i.e. API calls) to the Service through any other channel than `Client Socket`.

 .. _svc-recommendation: